akio-tomiya/Wilsonloop.jl/README.md

 # Wilsonloop.jl [![CI](https://github.com/akio-tomiya/Wilsonloop.jl/actions/workflows/CI.yml/badge.svg)](https://github.com/akio-tomiya/Wilsonloop.jl/actions/workflows/CI.yml)

 # Abstract
+In Lattice Quantum Chromo-Dynamics (QCD), the gauge action is constructed by gauge invariant objects, Wilson loops, in discretized spacetime.
+Wilsonloop.jl helps us to treat with the Wilson loops and generic Wilson lines in any Nc and dimensions.

 This is a package for lattice QCD codes.

 <img src="LQCDjl_block.png" width=300>

 This package will be used in [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl).

-# What is this?
-In Lattice Quantum Chromo-Dynamics (QCD), the gauge action is constructed by gauge invariant objects, Wilson loops, in discretized spacetime.
-Wilsonloop.jl helps us to treat with the Wilson loops and generic Wilson lines in any Nc and dimensions.

 # What this package can do
 - From a symbolic definition of Wilson lines, this returns SU(Nc)-valued Wilson lines as objects